 What is a default KiwiSaver scheme?

 KiwiSaver is an opt-out scheme.
-This means new members (employees) are automatically put into KiwiSaver unless they decide not to join.
+This means when you start employment, you are automatically put into KiwiSaver unless you actively decide not to join.
 Upon enrolment, your employer may ask which provider you wish to enrol with, or they may enrol you in a scheme/fund of their choosing.
 If a fund isn’t chosen, Inland Revenue allocates the member into a default scheme.
 These are a small selection of KiwiSaver funds chosen by the government.

 There are a number of default scheme providers that have been selected by the government based on factors including: